smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 Allows an app to create a widget related to a specific HMI type.
 As an example if a `MEDIA` app becomes active, this app becomes audible and is allowed to play audio.
 Actions such as skip or play/pause will be directed to this active media app.
-In case of widgets, the system can provide a single "media" widget will acts as a placeholder for the active media app.
+In case of widgets, the system can provide a single "media" widget which will act as a placeholder for the active media app.

 It is only allowed to have one window per HMI type.
-This means that a media app can only have a a single MEDIA widget.
-Still the app can create widgets omitting this parameter or with specifying the HMI type `DEFAULT`.
+This means that a media app can only have a single MEDIA widget.
+Still the app can create widgets omitting this parameter or by specifying the HMI type `DEFAULT`.
 Those widgets would be available to the user independent of the HMI type.

 This parameter is related to widgets only.
 The default main window, which is pre-created during app registration, will be created based on the HMI types specified in the app registration request.